-Begin climbing the Elena glacier to the Stanley Plateau and here crampons may be required .Cross the Elena Hut, Punta Margherita which is 5109m then Kitandara Hut.
+Begin climbing the Elena glacier to the Stanley Plateau and here crampons may be required.C ross the Elena Hut, Punta Margherita which is 5109m then Kitandara Hut.
 This early morning traverse of a North West direction will follow the Margherita glacier to the col and to the Summit and it takes approximately 3 hours.
-Afterwards descend to Elena Hut then to upper Kitandara Lake and proceed through the thick mud to to lower Kitandara Lake 4.023m where Kitandara Hut is located.
-It will take you approximately 3 hours to compelete the hike.
-Then from Kitandara Hut you can proceed with climbing to Mount Baker or Mount Luigi di Savoia and the peak Vittorio Sella.
+Afterward, descend to Elena Hut then to upper Kitandara Lake and proceed through the thick mud to lower Kitandara Lake 4.023m where Kitandara Hut is located.
+It will take you approximately 3 hours to complete the hike.
+Then from Kitandara Hut, you can proceed with climbing to Mount Baker or Mount Luigi di Savoia and the peak Vittorio Sella.
 Enjoy the viewing the site and features of Mt.
 Luigi di Savoia.

 Day Seven: Kitandara Hut - Guy Yeoman Hut

 From Lake Kitandara you climb you climb 4.282 m., to fresh field pass along high alpine mossy glades before descending the circuit among rocky and boggy areas.
 This panorama is dominated by the glaciers of Mount Stanley and Baker then Mount of savoy.
 This muddy trail leads you to Akendali, Bujongolo Kabamba rock shelters, where the kabamba valley starts then down to Guy Yeoman Hut that is approximately 3.261 m, this hut is surrounded by a beautiful landscape of mountains, vegetations, and rivers and the hike takes approximately 6 hours.

 Day Eight: Guy Yeoman Hut - Nyabitaba hut